thussenthan/Senior-Thesis_2024/README.md

   - `batch_compile.py`: Aggregates data from eligible trials, compiling batch-level summaries and performing statistical comparisons between conditions.
   - `total_sessions_batched.py`: Analyzes data across different sessions systematically, focusing on session-by-session variability and the specific impacts of conditions.

-- **Significance Calculations**: This folder contains all scripts and files used for calculating statistical significance of the results.
+- **Significance Calculations**: This folder contains all scripts and files used for calculating the statistical significance of the results.
 Here are the main scripts in this directory:
   - `sig.py`: Calculates significance values.
   - `session_updated_sig.py`: Calculates all significance values on a session-wise basis.
   - `animal_updated_sig.py`: Calculates all significance values per animal.